dimitri/pgconfs/dyla_2013/pgloader.md

 The first version of that code then was simple enough:

-  - the main entry function is responsible for fetching the current setup
+  - fetch the current setup to drive the run,

-  - then a loader object is given that setup and parses the file, handing over the *rows* to
+  - init a loader object per command

-  - a database object implementing the actual loading of the data.
+  - parse the file into *rows*,
+  - load the *rows* into PostgreSQL with a database object.

+This design is quite classic and *Object Oriented*: the work to be done has been organized into sub-parts, each of them being handled by a specific object that knows nothing about the rest of the system.

+While this design is good for code *modularity*, it's not good at all for *flexibility* and growing features into the code base, or even for design refactoring.
+Typically, adding *template* sections in the configuration file format and later *parallelism* to load the file both have included really disruptive changes in the code base.

 ## Handling errors in data